nxglabs/qik-docs/example/content/Qik-Ai-API/Qik-Ai-API-Documentation.md

       How to use

 •	Provide header parameter “sessionToken” and app list of that user will be given as a result
+        and orgname as body parameter
+	{
+	"orgname" : "organisationName"
+	}

       Result:-